realm/realm-dotnet/README.md

 * **Windows platforms:** Visual Studio 2015.
 * Building Xamarin iOS apps also requires Xcode 7.1.
 * Building Realm documentation requires [Doxygen](http:/www.doxygen.org) and [Graphviz](http://www.graphviz.org)
+* If you are using Xamarin Studio, the [StyleCop Support](http://addins.monodevelop.com/Project/Index/54) add-in is required.

 We support the current Xamarin _Stable_ update channel, at the time of release this corresponded to: